 Most inhabitants of Gaea have a fairly loose connection with the Powers, usually not much more than a superstitious, occasional offering or acknowledgment at a roadside shrine of a particular Power.
 The more devote might attend the weekly High Day rites, or the particular feast day of the Power of his town or city.
 A small minority make a more personal connection with a single Power, through undergoing the Rite of Dedication, which is performed by an at least level 5 cleric (it is a level 3 clerical spell).
 All clerics become Dedicated before they attain their access to second level or higher spells.
 It is also when they make their permanent choice of Domains/sub-Domains.

 Many non-clerical PCs of level three or higher might consider a Dedication, and it will be a rare high level NPC that characters meet who is not Dedicated.
+AN exception is that neither gnomes or Oracles will undergo Dedication.
 The details of non-clerical connections might or might not be discussed amongst the public, acquaintances, or even close friends.
 Not even the cleric who cast the Rite will know which particular Power a character chose (or even if a Power was actually chosen).

 Dedication to a Power may offer certain advantages/opportunities (though there are no additional “powers” granted to the character), but there may also be responsibilities entailed.
 Other than clerics, no PC is required to undergo Dedication.
 Gnomes don’t do it traditionally, and oracles can not advance in their oracle levels once they Dedicate.